yoko-yamanouchi/APICSS/README.md

 ## What is it?

-APICSS (pronounced apix) is a new CSS method (not a framework) we introduced on SlideShare.com recently.
+APICSS (pronounced apix) is a new CSS method (not a framework) we introduced on SlideShare recently.
 It's very easy concept to understand.
 But, because of against the traditional naming convention, some people might be difficult to adapt it.

 ## Qucik Tour